 Sculpt_Adeialide Distinctive Plastering copy 2.jpg

-Microcement, on the other hand, is a very thin cement-based coating mixed with polymer bonding agents that will adhere to almost any existing hard substrate on floors, walls, ceilings, and more.
-This ensures a flawless resurfacing job that maintains exceptional quality in the future.
-You can read more about it in our general microcement guide.
+Microcement is a very thin cement-based coating mixed with polymer bonding agents that will adhere to almost any existing hard substrate on floors, walls, ceilings, and more.
+This ensures a flawless new finish job that maintains exceptional quality in the future.
+You can read more about it in our microcement guide.

 This article outlines all the benefits of concrete resurfacing with microcement.
 Ultimately, microcement will achieve a similar look to concrete with the following advantages: